Skip to main content

 The main things to look for are:

-Volume Limiting
+Volume limiting

 Safety comes first.
 And toddlers have extra sensitive hearing.
 Like we’ve established before, it’s even more sensitive than with older kids over 3 years.